Violinist Gidon Kremer

 so not everyone can appreciate how special you are.”
 [Laughs]

 I think that’s silly.
-If there is something personal in what I do,
+If there is something personal in what I do, someone

-than be challenging or adventurous or difficult.
+challenging or adventurous or difficult.
 I don’t want to discourage

 people from contemporary music because I feel there is a misunderstanding.